Hardmath123/hardmath123.github.io/content/bower-unlimited-bower.md

 end up writing glue code, which is far worse than "the drudgery of boilerplate".

-Which isn't to say you shouldn't be using--or writing--JavaScript libraries.
+Which isn't to say you shouldn't be using---or writing---JavaScript libraries.
 But you should be writing small, self-contained modules that provide a clean interface that is optimized for communicating with other programs.
 You should be using conventional vocabulary and idioms everywhere (even if those idioms